Elderjs/plugins/packages/images/README.md

     imageManifest: '/images/ejs-image-manifest.json', // relative to root dir or an async function
     cacheFolder: '/images/sizes/', // relative to root dir
     scales: [1, 2], // 1x, 2x sizes
-    svg: false, // experimental... you can play with it.
     placeholder: { // placeholder settings.
 See sharp.
       resize: {
         width: 10,